About the Ascend Fellowship

 Contact the Ascend Fellowship team

-If you would like to learn more about the Ascend Fellowship, please contact our Associate Director for Leadership and Design, Lori Severens or our Program Manager, James White (Ascend.Fellowship@aspeninstitute.org).
+If you would like to learn more about the Ascend Fellowship, please contact our Director of Leadership Programs, Lori Severens, and our Program Manager, James White, at Ascend.Fellowship@aspeninstitute.org.

 For any press or media inquiries related to the Ascend Fellowship, please contact our Senior Director of Communications, Shilpi Niyogi (firstname.lastname@example.org).